-This chapter focuses t on the SETA's SSP with the express intention of reflecting on the SETA's achievement of the strategic priorities outlined in the previous SSP.
+Chapter 5 focuses on monitoring and evaluation.
+The purpose of monitoring and evaluation (M&E) is to measure organisational efficiency through tracking and impact assessment.
+Furthermore, M&E assesses the quality, value, productivity and impact of skills development interventions and research.
+It will furthermore give a high-level synthesis of the PSETAs planning documents with the aim to express intention through reflecting on PSETA's achievement of the strategic priorities outlined in the previous SSP.
 It is imperative for the PSETA to assess the achievement of the aims and objectives of its strategic priorities which have been informed by previous SSPs.
-Monitoring and evaluation (M&E) systems facilitate accountability and provide guidance towards attainment of the stated objectives.
+Monitoring and evaluation (M&E) systems facilitate accountability and provide guidance towards attainment of the strated objectives.